telstrapurple/xr-info-portal/capabilities/app-game-design.md

 More than any other role, app/game design requires broad knowledge of tooling across the spectrum - game engine, image editing, 3d modelling, sound etc.

 Especially important for prototyping.

+## Self-Assesmsent

+- [x] I can quickly create prototypes to test out game or feature concepts
+- [x] I can create UI elements for user interaction, and wire them up to application logic
+- [x] I can trigger animations, material changes, etc. for responsiveness and feel
+- [x] I can integrate any textures/sounds/models required for the application
+- [x] I can produce simple placeholder textures/sounds/graphics if necessary
+- [x] I can guide an artist/sound engineer to create assets required for my design implementation

 ## Quick Links